Purpose: Manage and maintain the Spokane Mountaineer's chalet and property on Mt. Spokane.

 9. There is electricity in the chalet, but you'll need to turn the breaker box on when you enter.
 It is past the kitchen and to the right of the old entrance (there is a big door to nowhere next to the breaker box).

-10. The firewood is stored to the left of the old entrance; please refill the box before you leave (we keep the extra firewood in the basement - the light switch for the basement is by the front door).
+11. The firewood is stored to the left of the old entrance; please REFILL the box before you leave (we keep the extra firewood in the basement - the light switch for the basement is by the front door).

 a.
 Do not chop kindling upstairs.
 You may think you’re really good at it, but the floor in front of the wood bin proves that people don’t always have the good aim they think they do.
 All wood splitting/chopping/kindling-making should take place in the basement or outside.
 Yeah, I know, it’s cold.
 Wear a coat.

 a.
 I can’t believe that I actually have to tell people this, but due to recent events…it is absolutely NOT okay to urinate on the chalet deck.
 Nor is it okay to urinate around the outside of the chalet.
 Use the outhouse, please!
 If you are morally opposed to an outhouse, remember that Leave-No-Trace rules dictate that you urinate/defecate at least 200’ from camp (the chalet!) and water sources.
-If it’s the latter, you must use a cat hole (6’ deep) to bury waste.
+If you really must poop outside, you must dig a cat hole (6’ deep) to bury waste.
 If it’s winter and you have to defecate anywhere other than in the outhouse, you have to blue-bag it (for those who don’t know what that means: Pack it out.
 Yeah, that’s gross.
 Just use the outhouse!)
-For more information, please read the chalet copy of How to Shit in the Woods.
+For more information, please read How to Shit in the Woods.
 Yeah, it’s a real book; it’s actually pretty good!

-12. [winter] There are two stoves for heat: one near the kitchen and one in the living room.
-Keep the doors closed on both stoves—if burning wood falls out of the stove, it could catch the place on fire!
-(All chalet visitors are responsible for fire safety.)
-Please do not use the open-hearth fireplace in the living room - it tends to let a lot of smoke in, and you can't leave it unattended.
-It will take a couple hours to warm the chalet up as the temperature inside is typically about the same as whatever the nighttime temperature was the night before (so it's typically colder inside than out when you first arrive!).
+13. [winter] There is one stove for additional heat, located in the dining room area.
+The other wood stoves are not to be used until repairs can be made in the summer of 2015.
+Keep the doors closed on the stove—if burning wood falls out of the stove, it could catch the building on fire!
+(All chalet visitors are responsible for fire safety!)
+Note that it will take a couple hours to warm the chalet up as the temperature inside is typically about the same as whatever the nighttime temperature was the night before (so it's typically colder inside than out when you first arrive!).

-13. Don’t leave food out overnight—there are mice in the chalet, and perhaps some bigger creatures, too (we had a report of a wood rat about a year ago…just sayin’).
+14. Don’t leave food out overnight—there are mice in the chalet, and perhaps some bigger creatures, too (ie: packrats).
 Store food in the fridge or in rodent-proof containers.
-It also works to put food into bags and hang the bags from the dining area coat hangers—kinda like a bear bag for inside use.
-If you notice a lot of mouse sign, set some mouse traps or locate the mouse poison & put out extra.
+It also works to put food into bags and hang the bags from the dining area coat hangers—a little like a bear bag for inside use.
+If you notice a lot of mouse sign, locate the mouse poison & put out extra.

-21. Call or email the chalet chair if you notice any chalet problems or needs!
-Thanks!
+22. Call or email the chalet chair if you notice any chalet problems or needs!